AnthonyGorode/quick-create-angular-electron-app/README.md

 ## Running in electron

-This easy, after run `npm install`, run `npm run start:electron`.
-The command build a dist file and a electron's window will launch with a default interface of angular.
+This is easy, after run `npm install`, run `npm run start:electron`.
+The command build a dist file and a electron's window will be launched with a default interface of angular.

 ## Development server